mendax1234/Mach-V/README.md

 1. Open Vivado and create a new project.
 2. Add all files from `rtl/` and `fpga/nexys4/wrapper/`.
 3. Add constraints from `fpga/nexys4/constraints/`.
-4. Update the Block RAM with the generated `.mem` file.
+4. Add the generated `.mem` file as sources for Block RAM initialization.
 5. Generate Bitstream and Program Device.

 ## Performance